-Spring wildflower bloom following a prescribed burn at Chisholm Trail Park on 11 January 2024.
-Note the proximity that the burn occurred in relation to the surrounding neighborhood.
+Spring wildflower bloom following a prescribed burn at Chisholm Trail Park.

 This burn at the Fort Worth Nature Center & Refuge trained Firefighters from Coppell, Fort Worth, Kerrville, Pilot Point, Lewisville, Montgomery, and Parker County.